Ph.D. in

 Admission criteria

-All submitted documents must either be in English, originally, or include legal English translations.
+All submitted documents must either be in English, originally, or include official English translations.
 Additionally, official academic documents must be stamped and signed by the university authorities.

 Each applicant must show proof of English language ability by providing valid certificate copies of either of the following: